interbr/ap/README.md

 # Status:
 Have you seen this yet: https://vimeo.com/388338637 ?
 An installation manual will follow with this wednesday.
 Sligtly updated program code will follow this wednesday (placeholders for recurring texts).

+Cleared text with being a role-model in mind.
+See version in advance: https://ip.weltpolizei.de/Bildschirmfoto-20200205204359-1717x2095.png